lneshev/ShumenTraffic/Docs/DATABASE_SCHEMA.md

 - All timestamps use UTC
 - Soft deletes are not used; instead, `IsActive` flag is used
-- DayType values: "Weekday", "Saturday", "Sunday"
 - Direction values: 1 or 2
 - SchedulePriority values: "Normal" (0), "High" (1)
 - Coordinates use WGS84 (EPSG:4326) for Leaflet.js compatibility
 - `RouteStop.BusStopId` is nullable to support waypoints (intermediate route points)
 - `RouteStop.EstimatedMinutesFromStart` is only populated for actual bus stops (when `BusStopId IS NOT NULL`)
 - Live bus position calculation happens server-side; client receives either real GPS coords or calculated progress percentage
-- Schedules must have unique combinations of (BusLineId, DayType, Priority and date range) to allow multiple schedules for the same bus line and day type with different priorities
+- Schedules must have unique combinations of (BusLineId, DaysOfWeek, Priority and date range) to allow multiple schedules for the same bus line and days of week with different priorities
 - All schedule courses in a schedule must have routes that are for the schedule's bus line and direction